Starting your career

 - photography and imaging procedures to monitor the effectiveness of operations and treatments through time

-- using highly specialist ophthalmic imaging equipment to help record clinical pathology within a busy outpatient department
+- using highly specialist ophthalmic imaging equipment to help record clinical pathology

 - arrange necessary consent from patients and staff